ByGregMarine/bygregmarine.com/content/blog/common-cubed.md

 ![Common Courtesy](/images/common-cubed-2.jpg "Common Courtesy")

-Another guest started to clap and said something to the affect of, "Good job!"
+Another guest started to clap and said something to the affect of, "Good job!" in a sarcastic tone.
 Well, that didn't really help anyone, now did it.
 As this story is about Common Courtesy, it is fortunate for the guest who's belongings were dispersed everywhere that there was a humble servant nearby.

 A third guest quickly sprung to action and started helping to pick up the debris field of clothing.
 Within a short time, the embarrassed guest was not nearly as such, the clapping guest was now the embarrassed one, and the good Samaritan had shown a great deal of Common Courtesy.

 # Common Decency

 I have had a career that has spanned over two decades.
 In fact, it is well into the halfway point of the third decade.
-I have worked for many companies in that time and I've gone from quite the junior software developer all the way up to the Chief Technology Officer, and now freelancer.
+I have worked for many companies in that time and I've gone from quite the junior software developer all the way up to the Chief Technology Officer.

 During this journey, I came across all sorts of personality types.
 Some that came across as sweet.
 Some, not so sweet.
 I do my best to assume noble intent in all interactions I have with other people.
 However, sometimes, it is obvious there was no nobility intended by the other person.